joudisinjab/mini-projects/Heart Disease Analysis & Classification/README.md

 # Heart Disease Analysis & Clustering

-Welcome to the repository dedicated to K-Means clustering and analysis performed on the Heart Disease Dataset.
+This folder is dedicated to K-Means clustering and analysis performed on the Heart Disease Dataset.
 This analysis employs standardization, K-Means clustering, and visualization techniques in SAS to identify optimal patient clusters.

 ---
 ## Project Overview

-This project explores clustering within the Heart Disease Dataset by standardizing numerical attributes and applying the K-Means clustering algorithm.
+This mini-project explores clustering within the Heart Disease Dataset by standardizing numerical attributes and applying the K-Means clustering algorithm.
 Various cluster counts (k = 2 to 6) were evaluated to identify the optimal number of clusters using RMS standard deviation and R-squared metrics.
 The goal was to discover inherent groupings among patients based on health attributes, ultimately aiding in better understanding patient classification and risk stratification.

 ---
 ### Tasks